top of page

 I will prepare the planning application documents, including existing and proposed plans / elevations, existing and proposed block plans, a Householders Design Statement (if necessary), along with a Site Location Plan.

-I will submit and manage a planning application on your behalf and communicate with the Planning Service throughout the process.
+I will submit and manage the planning application on your behalf and communicate with the Planning Service throughout the process.
 Once submitted, a Planning Application for an extension typically takes around 2 to 3 months.

 4 Stages a Homeowner Should Know When Extending | By GT Building Design